 Do you have a dull job?
 Wonder how it can be made more motivating?
 That’s the challenge – how can we make jobs that are typically not much fun (like an assembly line job) more interesting to do?
 There is a lot of research on this important topic (check out The Five Drivers of Happiness at Work from the Wall Street Journal).

-And Dan Pink wrote a good deal about this in his book Drive: The Surprising Truth About What Motivates Us (you can hear him talk about work motivation in this interview called Dan Pink on the Modus Operandi of Motivation).
+And Dan Pink wrote a good deal about this in his book Drive: The Surprising Truth About What Motivates Us.
 This is one of the challenges facing I/O psychologists and in this episode I discuss the Job Characteristics theory by Hackman and Oldham and apply it to assembly line jobs in China where your iPhone is made and where a record number of suicides have occurred over the past few years.
 Can we use job redesign to make such jobs more tolerable?

 5 Characteristics of Jobs that Affect Motivation